-What is the current ratio and how can you use it?
+How the current ratio formula works and how your small business can use it

 Current ratio formula shows current assets divided by current liabilities equals the current ratio (or liquidity).